 The language needed to understand senior safety and emergency response systems.

 This is a person who is involved with and takes care of the well-being of a loved one, family member or friend.
 Caregivers often involved in making the decision about which medical alarm provider is most appropriate.
-It could be an aunt, uncle, mother, father, sister, brother, friend, grandmother, grandfather, wife, husband or any person who loves and cares about someone who might need a personal emergency medical alert service like Vital-Link.
+It could be an aunt, uncle, mother, father, sister, brother, friend, grandmother, grandfather, wife ,husband or any person who loves and care about someone who might need a personal emergency medical alert service like Vital-Link.,

 Contacts (or Responders)

 Any person or entity that could be notified when the medical alert console is activated by the medical alert bracelet or pendant.